Kong/lua-resty-dns-client/README.md

 Versioning is strictly based on [Semantic Versioning](https://semver.org/)

+### 4.1.0 (unreleased)

+- Fix: unhelthy balancers would not recover because they would not refresh the DNS records used.
+See [PR 73](https://github.com/Kong/lua-resty-dns-client/pull/73).
+- Added: automatic background resolving of hostnames, expiry will be checked every second, and if needed DNS (and balancer) will be updated.
+See [PR 73](https://github.com/Kong/lua-resty-dns-client/pull/73).

 ### 4.0.0 (26-Jun-2019)

 - BREAKING: the balancer callback is called with a new event; "health" whenever